cn0047/stash/ed/t/README.md

   (Start from the assumption that whatever you want to do is possible).
 * Who can I learn from?
   (You should never work anywhere where you are the smartest person in the room).

+Technical Breadth:
+* Stuff you know - deep understanding how tool works.
+* Stuff you know you don't know - heard about some tool, and why it's needed.
+TODO: expand this knowledge.
+* Stuff you don't know you don't know.

 #### Simple stuff